Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Hairy Kerr back holes

+Thus, the radial coordinates of SLS are the real positive roots ($r_{SLS}^{\pm}$) of equation~(\ref{SLS}) which admits two possible solutions.
+The larger of the two roots corresponds to the outer SLS, denoted by $r_{SLS}^{+}$.
+The analysis of the zeros of equation~(\ref{SLS}), for a given values of $a$, $l_{0}$ and $\theta$, disseminate a critical parameter $\alpha_{SLS}^{E}$ such that equation~(\ref{SLS}) has no root if $\alpha > \alpha_{SLS}^{E}$, a double root at $\alpha = \alpha_{SLS}^{E}$, and two simple roots if $\alpha < \alpha_{SLS}^{E}$ .
 The ergoregion bounded between $r_{+} < r < r_{SLS}^{+}$, where the timelike killing vector $\chi^{i}$ becomes spacelike, and an observer necessarily follows the worldline of $\chi^{i}$, has been shown in Fig.~\ref{ergo} for the hairy Kerr black hole (\ref{metric}).
-The parameter $l_0$ has a diminishing effect on the ergosphere's size, as the ergoregion gets smaller with the increase in $l_0$ for fixed values of the parameters $\alpha$ and $a$.
-Thus, the hairy Kerr black holes have smaller ergoregions than the Kerr black hole ($l=l_k$).
-Moreover, in the non- Kerr limit ($l_0 \neq l_k$), the increase in the $\alpha$ increases the size of the ergoregion at fixed values of $l_0$ and $a$.
+The parameter $l_0$ has a diminishing effect on the ergoregion's size, as the ergoregion gets smaller with the increase in $l_0$ for fixed values of the parameters $\alpha$ and $a$.
+Thus, the hairy Kerr black holes have larger ergoregions than those for the Kerr black hole ($l=l_k$).
+Moreover, in the non-Kerr limit ($l_0 \neq l_k$), the increase in the $\alpha$ increases the size of the ergoregion at fixed values of $l_0$ and $a$.
 It is also worthwhile noting that the decrease in the parameter $l_0$ leads to disconnected event horizons for fast rotating hairy Kerr black holes (cf. Fig.~\ref{ergo}).
-The ergoregion acquired its name owing to the theoretical possibility of extracting energy and mass from this region via the Penrose process \cite{PENROSE1971}.
+The ergoregion acquired its name owing to the theoretical possibility of extracting energy and mass from this region via the Penrose process \citep{Penrose:1971uk}.

 The frame dragging effect of the hairy Kerr black hole becomes evident from the off diagonal elements of metric (\ref{metric}) viz., $g_{t\phi}$.
-Due to this effect, a stationary observer outside the event horizon, moving with zero angular momentum with respect an observer at spatial infinity can rotate with the black hole with an angular momentum given by \cite{Pugliese:2018hju}
+Due to this effect, a stationary observer outside the event horizon, moving with zero angular momentum with respect to an observer at spatial infinity can rotate with the black hole with an angular velocity given by \citep{Pugliese:2018hju}

 which monotonically increases as the observer approaches the black hole and ultimately at the event horizon, where the observer begins co-rotating with the black hole, takes the maximum value:

 Here $\omega$ is the black hole angular velocity, which in the limit $\alpha=0$ reads